Township

 The township musical

-A term used to refer to a uniquely South African form of musical melodrama which evolved in the various black urban townships of South Africa, also as a particularly powerful form of political and protest theatre.
+A term used to refer to a uniquely South African form of musical melodrama which evolved in the various black urban townships of South Africa, beginning as a form of township theatre, and evolving into a particularly powerful form of political and protest theatre.

 See further Township musical